iostate/BankDatabase/README.md

 Keep the logic in the main file and test in another file.
 Such as `store.go` and `store_test.go`

+### gin.Context

+Map entire request bodies using functions such as gin.Context.ShouldBindUri, ShouldBindJSON, etc.

 ## Error Track

 Running tool: /usr/local/go/bin/go test -timeout 30s -run ^TestTransferTx$ github.com/iostate/BankDatabase/db/sqlc